Undergraduate Catalog 2017-2018

 Director, Stephen M. Ferst

-The Center for International Service encourages and supports the international component of the academic life of the College.
+The Center for Global Engagement encourages and supports the international component of the academic life of the College.
 The Center provides direction and assistance in matters affecting the College’s international student population, sponsors study abroad programs, directs scholar and student exchange programs, and facilitates international development programs.
 Guidance for the Center’s activities is provided by a faculty advisory committee.

 Building 2A, Room 206

 Academic Coordinator, Joanne Riggio

 The Institute, a member of the American Association of Intensive English Programs, offers intensive English language study and programs in American language and culture to international students and professionals.
 The Institute is supported by course fees.
 Admission to the English Language Institute does not constitute admission to the College.

 The staff, serving foreign students and scholars, processes immigration documentation; facilitates admission procedures; provides academic advisement, counseling, adjustment, and orientation to college life in the U.S.; and assists in off-campus housing.